containers/podman/docs/podman-run.1.md

 change propagation properties of source mount.
 Say `/` is source mount for `/foo`, then use `mount --make-shared /` to convert `/` into a `shared` mount.

-To disable automatic copying of data from the container path to the volume, use the `nocopy` flag.
-The `nocopy` flag can be set on bind mounts and named volumes.

 **--volumes-from**[=*CONTAINER*[:*OPTIONS*]]

 Mount volumes from the specified container(s).